 As a matter of fact, needle-shape diamond crystals are nothing to worry about.
 Consequently, you will find that most needle-shape diamond crystals are extremely difficult to find.

-The series of photographs featured below show one diamond which contains several needle-shaped diamond crystals.
 In this case, the needles are located under the table facet of the diamond.
-Consequently, they are shown here at different levels of magnification and under light sources.
+Consequently, they are shown here as seen at 40x magnification under a diffused light source.

 Cool Looking Crystals: